Ziyi6/ten-vad/README.md

 ## License

 This project is Apache 2.0 with additional conditions licensed.
-Refer to the "LICENSE" file in the root directory for more information.
+Refer to the "LICENSE" file in the root directory for detailed information.

 <br>